smartersec/dev_vpn/README.md

 download location to that folder.
 ```

-##### Pick option 1 to initialize the configs.
-When asked for the pass enter the pass given in the install guide(beta-testers)
+##### Pick option 1 to initialize the configs, then enter the server information noted in the install guide(beta-testers)

 ##### Pick option 3 then enter
     pat